As a teenager, your body is going through many physical changes – changes that need to be supported by a healthy, balanced diet.

 Cut down on food and drinks high in fat, sugar and salt, such as sweets, chocolate bars, cakes, biscuits, sugary fizzy drinks and crisps, which are high in calories (energy).
 Consuming too many calories can lead to weight gain and becoming overweight.
 Get tips on how to cut down on sugar, fat and salt.

 Aim to drink 6 to 8 glasses of fluids a day – water and lower-fat milk are both healthy choices.

 Even unsweetened fruit juice is sugary.
 Your combined total of drinks from fruit juice, vegetable juice and smoothies shouldn't be more than 150ml a day – which is a small glass.

 For example, if you have 150ml of orange juice and 150ml smoothie in one day, you'll have exceeded the recommendation by 150ml.

 If you often feel run down, you may be low on iron.
 Teenage girls are especially at risk because they lose iron during their period.
 Try to get your iron from a variety of foods.
 Some good sources are red meat, breakfast cereals fortified with iron, and bread.
-Find out more in iron deficiency.
+Find out more about iron.

-Calcium helps to build strong bones and teeth.
+Calcium helps to build healthy bones and teeth.
 Good sources of calcium include milk and other dairy products, and leafy green vegetables.
 Find out more about calcium.

 Diets that promise quick weight loss are often not nutritionally balanced, meaning you could miss out on important vitamins and minerals.
 They also tend to focus on short-term results, so you end up putting the weight back on.
-Get tips on losing weight the healthy way.
+Start losing weight the healthy way.